MiniHood/OpenAI-Extended-Library/README.md

 # OpenAI-Extended-Library
 This is a C# library for interacting with the OpenAI API.
 The library provides a simple and easy-to-use interface for a wide range of AI tasks, including:

+# READ THIS
+The source above is an old source that will no longer be updated.
+It was simiply to prove a point to somebody.
+All releases after that will be closed source.

+What's being added in the next update?
+Code Generation
+Chat Bot
+Making everything thread safe

 ## Getting Started

 To start using the OpenAI C# Library, you'll need an API key from OpenAI.
 You can sign up for an API key [here](https://beta.openai.com/signup/).